dalymatt/Solid-Solution-PE-Statistics/README.md

 Authors:
 - Ritesh Jagatramka, University of Illinois at Chicago
 - Chu Wang, University of Illinois at Chicago (now at Nissan)
 - Ariana Sofia Del Valle, University of Illinois at Chicago
+- Amir Shirsalimian, University of Illinois at Chicago
 - Matthew Daly, University of Illinois at Chicago

 How to calculate the cohesive energy statistics: